jd-au/dempsey_et_al_2022/readme.md

-# Plots and other output for SMC HI Absorption paper
+# Plots and other output for Dempsey et al 2022

 Paper title: GASKAP-HI Pilot Survey Science III: An unbiased view of cold gas in the Small Magellanic Cloud

 ## Analysis

-The CorrectedColumnDensity.ipynb notebook should be run first to produce the gaskap_smc_spectra.vot table used for most analysis in this paper.
+The BuildCatalogues.ipynb notebook should be run first to produce the gaskap_smc_spectra.vot and gaskap_smc_absorption.vot catalogues used for most analysis in this paper.
-Then run the CatalogueStats.ipynb notebook to produce the gaskap_smc_absorption.vot table.

 ## Figures